gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 2.0 introduced an incubating
 [query API for resolving component artifacts](http://www.gradle.org/docs/2.0/release-notes#new-api-for-resolving-source-and-javadoc-artifacts).

-In this release this API has been extended to allow for retrieving the metadata artifacts for Ivy and Maven modules.
+Gradle 2.3 extends this API to allow for retrieving the metadata artifacts for Ivy and Maven modules.
 This means that a build can access the raw `ivy.xml` or `module.pom` file that Gradle used when resolving a dependency.

 Given that the dependency is resolved from an Ivy repository, the Ivy descriptor artifact can be retrieved as follows: